Family Law Attorneys Represent PA Clients in Alimony and Spousal Support Cases

 Get Advice From An Experienced Alimony Lawyer.
 All You Have To Do Is Call 215-822-7575 To Receive Your Free Case Evaluation.

 In the end, the purpose of the alimony factors is to ensure that both spouses enjoy a roughly equal standard of living that is as close as possible to the standard of living enjoyed during the marriage.

-Experienced Family Law Attorneys Provide Dedicated Legal Representation to Clients Contesting Alimony Orders in Telford, PA
+Experienced Family Law Attorneys Provide Dedicated Legal Representation to Clients Contesting Alimony Orders

 It is important to remember that alimony payments are often not permanent, regardless of how long the marriage lasted.
 Usually, spouses negotiate or the court imposes conditions under which alimony can terminate, including:

 - The receiving spouse remarries